cmargiotta/mqtt-system-monitor/README.md

 A default `config.yml` is provided in `default/config.yml`.

-The only required setting is `mqtt-broker`, that must be the full address of the MQTT broker.
+The only required setting is `mqtt-broker`, that must be the address of the MQTT broker.

 Other options are described in the default `config.yml`.